Front crawl: History

-The "front crawl" style has been in use since ancient times.
-There is an Egyptian bas relief piece dating to 2000 BCE showing it in use.

 The stroke which would later be refined into the modern front crawl was first seen in the modern Western world at an 1844 swimming race in London, where it was swum by Ojibwe swimmers Flying Gull and Tobacco.
 They had been invited by the British Swimming Society to give an exhibition at the swimming baths in High Holborn and race against each other for a silver medal to be presented by the society; Flying Gull won both races.
-English swimmer Harold Kenworthy, who was fresh, then used the backstroke to take on the two tired Ojibwe in a third race and won easily.
-This result was used to justify the English sense of superiority and English swimmers continued to swim the breaststroke for another 50 years.
+English swimmer Harold Kenworthy, who was fresh, then used the breaststroke to take on the two tired Ojibwe in a third race and won easily.
+The breaststroke and then sidestroke continued to be favoured by British swimmers for the next 50 years.

-Sometime around 1873, British swimmer John Arthur Trudgen learned the front crawl, depending on account, either from indigenous people in South Africa or in South America.
+Sometime around 1873, British swimmer John Arthur Trudgen learned the front crawl, depending on the account, either from indigenous people in South Africa or in South America.
 However, Trudgen applied the more common sidestroke (scissor) kick instead of the flutter kick used by the Native Americans.
 This hybrid stroke was called the Trudgen stroke.
 Because of its speed, this stroke quickly became popular.

-This style was further improved by the Australian champion swimmer Richmond "Dick" Cavill (the son of swimming instructor Professor Richard "Frederick" Cavill), who developed the stroke with his brother "Tums".
-They were later inspired by Alick Wickham, a young Solomon Islander living in Sydney who swam a version of the crawl stroke that was popular in his home island at Roviana lagoon.
-The Cavills then modified their swimming stroke using this as inspiration, and this modified Trudgen stroke became known as the "Australian crawl".
+This style was further improved by the Australian champion swimmer Richmond "Dick" Cavill (the son of swimming instructor Professor Richard "Frederick" Cavill) and by Alick Wickham, a young Solomon Islander living in Sydney who swam a version of the crawl stroke that was popular in his home island at Roviana lagoon.
+Their modifications to the Trudgen resulted in the stroke now known as the "Australian crawl".

 The American swimmer Charles Daniels then made modifications to a six-beat kick, thereby creating the "American crawl".

 Technique

+The front crawl is a very technical stroke that varies based on the swimmers physique, conditioning, and context.
+Possible context factors include: competition type, water conditions, and the swimmer's goal.

 The starting position for front crawl is known as the "streamline" position.
 The swimmer starts on the stomach with both arms stretched out to the front and both legs extended to the back.